anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 | External IP             | 1                              |
 | Load Balancer           | 1                              |

 These values are the minimum recommended starting point.
-Your actual values will depend on many factors such as the number of topics, payload size, etc. Use recommendations as the starting point for your own project.
-Then run through a series of functional and performance tests to adjust your settings.
+Your actual values will depend on many factors, such as the number of topics, payload size, etc. Use these recommendations as the starting point for your own project.
+Then, run through a series of functional and performance tests to adjust your settings.

-#### VM configurations
+#### Virtual machine configurations

-These are the recommended parameters for the VMs:
+The following are the recommended parameters for the VMs:

 | Assets       | CPU | RAM   |
 | ------------ | --- | ----- |